webmindml/prepostprocess.ddd/README.md

 Finally, we create the Gradio interface with gr.Interface, passing the webgpu_interaction function as the main function to interact with WebGPU, and specifying the ddd_input and webgpu_output components.

-Keep in mind that this is a simplified example to illustrate the idea of custom preprocessors and postprocessors for .ddd files and WebGPU interaction.
+Keep in mind that this is a simplified example to illustrate the idea of custom preprocessors and postprocessors for interaction between WebGPU preprocess and .ddd file postprocess.
 Code adaptations to follow on a when ready deployment schedule.

+ddd (c) 2023 codephreak MIT license<br />
+So tired of flatnet.
+I have been waiting half a lifetime for the internet to become 3D.
+If this inspires you, run with it. codephreak was here.